suniique/academic-kickstart/content/home/experience.md

   location = "Shanghai, China"
   date_start = "2018-03-01"
   date_end = "2019-09-01"
-  description = "Working with Prof. Yin Wang on the project of Road Extraction from Satellite Imagery using GPS Trajectories and Satellite Imagery"
+  description = "Working with Prof. Yin Wang on the project of Road Extraction from Satellite Imagery using GPS Trajectories and Satellite Imagery.
+I have published 3 papers as first author at the Lab."

 [[experience]]
   title = "Undergraduate Research Student"